Skip to main content

 Motivation

 I live in a neighborhood with a 25mph speed limit.
 I've noticed that many people drive much faster than the speed limit.
 I wanted to capture how fast people were driving in my neighborhood.
 I set up a camera to capture the speed of cars driving by.
-I used a Raspberry Pi to capture the video and a Python script to detect the speed of the cars.
+I used a Hikvision CCTV to capture the video and a Python script with OpenCV to detect the speed of the cars.

 Setup